 - A completed Graduate Application for Admission

-- Transcripts (official, sealed in envelope) from the college or university from which you earned your bachelor's degree (BSN) as well as from any college and/or universityi from which you received graduate credit.
+- Transcripts (official, sealed in envelope) from the college or university from all previously attended colleges and universities.
 Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu

-- Bachelor's degree from a regionally accredited institution with an average GPA of 3.0 on a 4.0 scale.
+- Bachelor of Science in Nursing (BSN) from a regionally accredited institution with an average GPA of 3.0 on a 4.0 scale.
 Students with a GPA of less than 3.0 will be considered on a case-by-case basis.
 Undergraduate curriculum must include three semester hours in statistics, research and physical assessment

 - If you have not earned a BSN degree and are applying for the MSN Bridge option, please submit transcripts (official, sealed in envelope) for all prior college and/or university credit.